 Over 9 million UK workers have had to call in sick, take unplanned holiday or arrive late to deal with winter-related home emergencies.
 That’s an awful lot of frozen pipes and broken heaters to deal with.
 And no doubt a huge sum of cash to part with for repairs.

-Do yourself a favour, take steps to prepare your home now before the winter weather really kicks in.
+So do yourself (and your employer!) a favour, take steps to prepare your home now before the winter weather really kicks in.

 To help you avoid the suffering of home emergencies this winter, we’ve created The Ultimate Guide to Winter Home Protection.